 |Position:||Potentiometers at Zoom & Focus|

-Storage/Transit Temperature: The zoom lens will not be damaged after having been exposed and thermally stabilized to any temperature within the range of -40°C and +75°C.
+- Storage/Transit Temperature: The zoom lens will not be damaged after having been exposes and thermally stabilized to any temperature within the range of -40°C and +75°C

-Shock: The zoom lens will not be damaged while subjected to three shocks of 10 g for 11msec saw tooth on each axis, in both directions (18 pulses total)
+- Shock: The zoom lens will not be damaged while subjected to three shocked of 7.5 g for 11msec saw tooth on each axis, in both directions (18 pulses total)

-- Vibration: The zoom lens will operate and not suffer damage when subjected to axial vibration (not angular) of 0.1gRMS within the frequency range of 10-150 Hz.
+- Vibration: The zoom lens will operate and not suffer damage when subjected to axial vibration (not angular) or 0.1gRMS within the frequency range of 10-150 Hz